Jim Steele (wrestler): All Japan Pro Wrestling (1994–2002)

-Following the title loss, Hawkfield's stock once again dropped as he wasn't used for either the 1998 World's Strongest Tag Determination League and the 1999 Champion Carnival and he also received no title shots in 1999.
+Following the title loss, Hawkfield's stock once again dropped as he wasn't used for either the 1998 World's Strongest Tag Determination League or the 1999 Champion Carnival and he also received no title shots in 1999.
 Hawkfield returned to an All Japan tournament by entering the 1999 World's Strongest Tag Determination League teaming with Gary Albright but they finished in 7th place with 2 points.
 In early 2000, Hawkfield entered the 2000 Champion Carnival, but lost in the first round to Jun Izumida.
 In the summer of 2000, Mitsuharu Misawa left All Japan and went on to form Pro Wrestling NOAH.
 Misawa would ultimately take the majority of the native roster and a few foreigners with him.
 Hawkfield, along with the majority of the gaijin side, remained in All Japan.
 Following the exodus, Hawkfield reverted to Jim Steele and formed a new tag team with Mike Barton.
 The new team entered the 2000 World's Strongest Tag Determination League where they finished in 4th place with 10 points.

-In 2001, Steele entered the 2001 Champion Carnival where he finished 8th place with 2 points.
-For the rest of 2001, Steele would continue to team with Barton, in the fall of 2001, the two joined the All Japan Branch of Masahiro Chono's stable: Team 2000.
+In 2001, Steele entered the 2001 Champion Carnival where he finished in 8th place with 2 points.
+For the rest of 2001, Steele would continue to team with Barton.
+In the fall of 2001, the two joined the All Japan Branch of Masahiro Chono's stable: Team 2000.
 In late 2001, Steele and Barton entered the 2001 G1 Tag League where they became the runners-up, losing to Tencozy in the finals.
 In 2002, Steele would have a busy year as he and Barton challenged for the World Tag Team Championship on two occasions but came up short each time.
 In the spring, Steele entered the 2002 Champion Carnival finishing in 3rd place with 6 points.
 In the summer, Steele and Barton won the Stan Hansen Cup in a four-way tag team match.
 By the end of 2002, Steele and Barton left All Japan and signed with New Japan Pro-Wrestling.